-The constitution builds on model constitutions and guidance maintained by the Ministry of Housing, Communities and Local Government.
+The constitution builds on model constitutions and guidance maintained by the Department for Communities and Local Government.

 The Monitoring Officer has a standing obligation to keep the operation of the constitution under review and recommend any changes to help better achieve its objectives.
-Minor adjustments have been made throughout the course of the year and during the forthcoming financial year there will be a three-yearly review of the constitution with the document then being put before council for re-adoption.
-During the year, members of the Audit and Standards Committee reviewed public speaking arrangements within the constitution.
-The Protocol on Member/Officer Relations was also subject to review.
+Minor adjustments have been made throughout the course of the year and during the year work commenced on the three-yearly review of the Constitution.
+Some changes have already been considered and approved by the Council such as attendance for remote access at meetings by elected members, and further changes will be brought forward to the council for consideration during 2019/20.